LinkedIn Job Offer Scam

 LinkedIn scams report:

-The LinkedIn scam will send the message to one person and forward it to all the connections.
-This message comes from a reliable connection but it had a certain amount of suspicion.
-Our team member played and asked for more details.
-He got a response within five (5) seconds the message was sent by automated message system.
-They will send the message for all the contacts which were already saved in the system.
-The messages itself is fake for that jobs in LinkedIn Job App.
+The LinkedIn scam sends a message to one person and then forwards it to all connections.
+This message comes from a reliable connection, but it raised a certain amount of suspicion.
+Our team member played along and asked for more details.
+He received a response within five (5) seconds, indicating the message was sent by an automated messaging system.
+They will send the message to all contacts already saved in the system.
+The messages themselves are fake job offers in the LinkedIn job app.

-Our employee pretended to be interested and keptthe conversation going, asking for details about how the job works.
-He again got a message which said"You will be entitled to ten (10) percentage commissions of each completed transaction plus $2,200.00 monthly.
-If interested let us known and fill out this form".
-The team member was interested.
-He filled out the form with the fake credentials and sends it over the email.
-We want to know only the secrets of the orders in the contact.
+Our employee pretended to be interested and kept the conversation going, asking for details about how the job works.
+He again received a message that said, "You will be entitled to ten (10) percent commission on each completed transaction plus $2,200.00 monthly.
+If interested, let us know and fill out this form."
+The team member expressed interest, filled out the form using fake credentials, and sent it via email.
+We only wanted to uncover the secrets behind these orders in the contact.
 To report a LinkedIn scam, visit the profile of the suspected scammer, click on the three dots next to the "Connect" button, and choose "Report/Block."
 Indicate the reason for reporting, such as "Suspected Scammer."
-If the scam is related to a job posting, go to the job posting, click on the three dots next to the job title, and select "Report this job."
+If the scam relates to a job posting, go to the job posting, click on the three dots next to the job title, and select "Report this job."
 Additionally, report suspicious messages by clicking on "More" within the message conversation.
-Provide details explaining why you believe it's a scam, and follow on-screen instructions.
+Provide details explaining why you believe it's a scam, and follow the on-screen instructions.
 Reporting scams helps LinkedIn investigate and take appropriate action to protect users.

 LinkedIn fake job requirements analysis:

-If we fall into the hands of fake people in LinkedIn, they will target and send the messages.
-And they create a relationship and build the all-important test to ensure the next step works.
-Once the LinkedIn user takes the fake job sincerely the scammers do the next step for work.
-In many LinkedIn job offer scams, the victim will receive a PDF document with the job description, butpeculiarly, the PDF contained a link.
+If we fall into the hands of fake people on LinkedIn, they will target us and send messages.
+They create a relationship and build the all-important trust test to ensure the next step works.
+Once the LinkedIn user accepts the fake job offer sincerely, the scammers move on to the next stage.
+In many LinkedIn job-offer scams, the victim receives a PDF document with the job description but, peculiarly, the PDF contains a link.
 This letter technique is often used by scam jobs.
-Like this, they are creating the LinkedIn Job Scam.
+In this way, they are creating the LinkedIn job scam.

 Fake job requirements on LinkedIn often feature generic titles, overly attractive compensation, and vague job descriptions.
 Scammers employ unprofessional language, lack a formal interview process, and create a sense of urgency.
 Unverified company information, unusual email addresses, and requests for sensitive information are common red flags.
 Job seekers should research companies, contact them directly, and be cautious of unrealistic offers and unprofessional communication.
 Utilizing LinkedIn’s reporting features helps flag and address potential scams, enhancing user safety on the platform.